How to Build a Consistent Workout Routine That Actually Sticks

 The Workout Partnership Advantage

-"Accountability wise as far as getting there, I think he'll agree with me that I go - I'm more consistent in going than he is."
+“Accountability-wise, I think he’ll agree with me that I go more consistently than he does.”

 The Saturday Test

-"Even on Saturday, I feel like he always bails on me on Saturday.
+“Even on Saturday, I feel like he always bails on me.
 I never miss Saturday.
-That's how I get rid of my hangover.
-I just sweat it out."
+That’s how I get rid of my hangover.
+I just sweat it out.”

 The Two-Schedule System